 The idea of an outbreak of Legionnaires’ Disease sends property managers and owners everywhere scurrying for cover.
-A recent set of cases in New York that killed 12 and injured over 100 more has led to heightened awareness of this waterborne bacterium, which is spread through aerosolized water particles, usually due to contamination of a building’s cooling tower or hot water system.
+A recent set of cases in Atlanta, where there has been 11 confirmed cases of Legionella and 55 more “probable” cases, has led to heightened awareness of this waterborne bacterium, which is spread through aerosolized water particles, usually due to contamination of a building’s cooling tower or hot water system.

 According to The Center for Disease Control and Prevention (CDC), between 8,000 and 18,000 people are hospitalized with Legionnaires’ disease each year, with the number of cases tripling in the last five years, and medical costs exceeding $300 million annually.
 Owners and managers of properties where outbreaks occur frequently find themselves the target of legal action by those who have contracted the disease, and the cost of an outbreak can quickly tally up to six figures and beyond.

 In the event of a Legionnaires’ outbreak on your property, there are three main consequences that can cost you:

 Expensive settlements and personal injury awards

 A Legionnaires’ outbreak is serious business.
 An outbreak can affect dozens, and even hundreds, of people, with death rates between 20 and 40 percent, and many survivors facing weeks to months of hospitalization, six-figure medical bills, and permanent damage.
 Because of this, settlements and jury awards range from the hundreds of thousands to several million dollars.

 On top of legal action, investigation and remediation of an outbreak usually results in a building closure, causing substantial business interruption.
 A 2009 outbreak at Miami’s EPIC Hotel, for instance, reportedly caused daily income losses of about $200,000.